-Weinstein Company Will File For Bankruptcy After Sale Talks Collapse
+Weinstein Co.
+Will File For Bankruptcy After Sale Talks Collapse

 "While we recognize that this is an extremely unfortunate outcome for our employees, our creditors and any victims, the board has no choice," the company said in a statement to the Times.
 "Over the coming days, the company will prepare its bankruptcy filing with the goal of achieving maximum value in court."

-Two weeks ago, New York Attorney General Eric Schneiderman filed a civil rights lawsuit against the Weinstein Company and its founding brothers, stating that that the studio "repeatedly broke New York law by failing to protect its employees from pervasive sexual harassment, intimidation, and discrimination."
+Two weeks ago, New York Attorney General Eric Schneiderman filed a civil rights lawsuit against the Weinstein Co. and its founding brothers, stating that that the studio "repeatedly broke New York law by failing to protect its employees from pervasive sexual harassment, intimidation, and discrimination."

 "Any sale of The Weinstein Company must ensure that victims will be compensated, employees will be protected going forward, and that neither perpetrators nor enablers will be unjustly enriched," Schneiderman said in a statement announcing the suit.

 The suit appears to have played a role in scuttling the sale.
-If there is no sale of the Weinstein Company, it's not clear how such victim compensation would be funded.
+If there is no sale of the Weinstein Co., it's not clear how such victim compensation would be funded.

+"Over the past two weeks, we had very productive discussions with both parties about accomplishing the Attorney General's goals of compensating victims, protecting employees, and rooting out those who enabled years of sexual abuse at the Weinstein Company.
+We are disappointed that despite a clear path forward on those issues—including the buyer's commitment to dedicate up to $90 million to victim compensation and implement gold-plated HR policies—the parties were unable to resolve their financial differences.
+We will continue to pursue justice for victims in the event of the company's bankruptcy, and our investigation into the pattern of egregious abuse by Harvey Weinstein and his enablers is ongoing."

-Gloria Allred, the attorney representing many of Harvey Weinstein's alleged victims, "was angry with the timing of the New York Attorney General's lawsuit precisely because she feared it would kill the deal and lead to bankruptcy ... which would hurt the victims' chances for compensation," as NPR's Elizabeth Blair told Morning Edition.
+Gloria Allred, the attorney representing many of Harvey Weinstein's alleged victims, "was angry with the timing of the New York attorney general's lawsuit precisely because she feared it would kill the deal and lead to bankruptcy ... which would hurt the victims' chances for compensation," as NPR's Elizabeth Blair told Morning Edition.

 Another aspect in the deal's collapse likely was the role of David Glasser, whom the investors wanted to make the new CEO.

 "Glasser was a top executive under Harvey Weinstein," Blair explained.
-"The Attorney General was adamant that no perpetrators or enablers to Weinstein's misconduct be part of the sale — and he believed Glasser was one of them.
-The Weinstein Company board then fired Glasser.
+"The attorney general was adamant that no perpetrators or enablers to Weinstein's misconduct be part of the sale — and he believed Glasser was one of them.
+The Weinstein Co. board then fired Glasser.
 And Schneiderman met with both sides of the sale and appeared to approve the conditions of the sale."

-But the letter from the Weinstein Company makes clear that the contingencies related to Glasser were a problem.
+But the letter from the Weinstein Co. makes clear that the contingencies related to Glasser were a problem.
 An attorney for Glasser has said he plans to sue for wrongful termination.

 The bid from Contreras-Sweet was seen as a way for the company to survive and retain its employees.
 Other bidders were primarily interested in certain of the company's assets, especially its library of films, and most of the other bids would have required a sale through Chapter 11 bankruptcy, according to the Los Angeles Times.

-The fall of the Weinstein Company has been swift in the four-and-a-half months since The New York Times reported allegations of sexual misconduct by Weinstein over decades, ranging from harassment to rape.
+The fall of the Weinstein Co. has been swift in the 4 1/2 months since The New York Times reported allegations of sexual misconduct by Weinstein over decades, ranging from harassment to rape.
 The New Yorker soon published further allegations.
 Weinstein was fired from the company three days after the Times story came out.

-He has apologized for some of his behavior, but "denies many of the accusations as patently false," Lisa Bloom, then Weinstein's lawyer, said in October.
+He has apologized for some of his behavior but "denies many of the accusations as patently false," Lisa Bloom, then Weinstein's lawyer, said in October.